muvaf/cloud-native-heroku/03-image-and-chart.md

 docker run -p 8080:8080 hello:v0.1.0
 ```

-Visitt http://127.0.0.1:8080, and you should see a page with the following
+Visit http://127.0.0.1:8080, and you should see a page with the following
 because we deployed the template itself:
 ```
 Hello World!
 My name is ${{ values.serviceName }} and my owner is ${{ values.owner }}